Digital Nomad Life in Gouda, The Netherlands

 We asked people in Gouda if they could share any humorous cultural blunders they commited.
 They wrote:

 "While visiting Gouda, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Firstly, punctuality is highly valued in Dutch culture, so make sure to arrive on time for any appointments or social gatherings.
 Being late is considered rude and disrespectful.
 Avoid discussing personal wealth or asking about someone's income.
 The Dutch value modesty and don't appreciate boasting or showing off.
 When greeting someone, a handshake is the most common form of greeting.
 Kissing on the cheek is reserved for close friends and family.
 In the Netherlands, it's common to split the bill when dining out.
 Offering to pay for the whole meal could be seen as showing off.
 It's also important to respect the Dutch's love for cycling.
 Don't walk on bike lanes and always check for cyclists before crossing the road.
 Avoid speaking loudly in public places.
 The Dutch value their peace and quiet, and speaking loudly can be seen as disruptive and disrespectful.
 Lastly, while the Dutch are known for their proficiency in English, making an effort to learn a few basic Dutch phrases will be appreciated.
-However, don't pretend to understand Dutch if you don't, as this can lead to misunderstandings," remarked one foreigner who made the move to Gouda.
+However, don't pretend to understand Dutch if you don't, as this can lead to misunderstandings," said one expat in Gouda.

 About the Author